anabaei/javalearn/JavaSpring.md

     			  return new ResponseEntity<Greeting>(savedGreeting, HttpStatus.CREATED);
     }
 ```
-* And in post map use post with this json raw
+* And in post map use post with this json raw in address `http://localhost:8080/api/greetings`
 ```java
 {"text": "this is test"}
 ```
+And if it was correct, it returns a JSON representaion.
 </details>
 <details>
 	<summary> Update </summary>

 * To update we need to modify save helper method.
-Check if primary key is going to be saved has already primary key assigned.
+Check if the primary key is going to be saved has already existed!
 If it does we try to update it rather than create new one.
 * So if exist we update it like below
 ```java
 //// inside save function